ftairs/behance-scraper/README.md

 - Scraping Behance for a specific user's data
 - A React viewer for seeing that data in 3 formats
+- Ability to download scraped data as JSON

 ## Why does this exist?